priyatna05/construction-project-manager/README.md

 developed with Laravel and React, serves as a project management tool.
-The primary idea behind this initiative is to provide developers or development companies with a free platform to efficiently manage clients, projects, log time, and generate invoices.
-You may wonder, 'Why another tool when there are already feature-rich options available for free?'
+The primary idea behind this initiative is to provide developers or development companies with a free platform to efficiently manage clients, projects, log time, and generate invoices. clsYou may wonder, 'Why another tool when there are already feature-rich options available for free?'
 Yes, that's a valid point.
 However, my aim is to offer a project management tool specifically tailored for Laravel developers, giving them option to integrate and customize features according to their unique workflows.

 ## Features